Fire Joe Morgan: Background

 The website was founded by a group of friends in April 2005.
 Its sole purpose, according to Michael Schur, one of the founders, was to "make each other laugh."
 The website championed the statistical analysis of baseball in the tradition of Bill James, often using sabermetrics to support its arguments.
 Sports writers who published works misstating the concepts of the book Moneyball were a common target.
 The blog quickly grew in popularity, and was featured in an SI.com piece within its first year of existence.
 The site's authors initially kept their identities hidden using the pseudonyms Ken Tremendous, Junior, and dak, but in February 2008 revealed themselves to be TV writers Michael Schur, Alan Yang, and Dave King respectively.
 The three met as staff members of the Harvard Lampoon and Schur and Yang both wrote for the television show Parks and Recreation.
 As of season 4, King also worked for Parks and Recreation.
 King is also a writer for Comedy Central's Workaholics.

 Mainstream recognition

 From 2006 on, the website grew in popularity to the point where its name could be seen in newspaper sports sections and heard on the air during sports radio broadcasts.
 In 2007, users of the site bustedcoverage.com voted Fire Joe Morgan the best sports blog of the year, beating sites including Deadspin and MetsBlog in the contest.
 Former Deadspin editor Will Leitch called Schur "one of our favorite sports bloggers."

-Several major newspapers and magazines, including New York Times, The Boston Globe, and New York magazine reported on the site's closing.
+Several major newspapers and magazines, including The New York Times, The Boston Globe, and New York magazine reported on the site's closing.
 Sports Illustrated named Fire Joe Morgan one of the five most influential sports blogs of the decade in December 2009.